isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-08-17-post-Pest Control.md

 		</div></li>
 	<li><input type="checkbox" id="accordion2">
 		<label for="accordion2">Chrysanthemum spray: for most insects, including soft-bodied sucking pests and chewing pests</label><div>
 	<p><b>Chrysanthemum sprays</b>, which can be made by boiling 100g of dried chrysanthemum flowers in 4L of water for 20 minutes, allowed it to steep overnight, and then sieved for use.
 The spray will degrade and lose its effectiveness within a week.
-This spray can be used to kill most insects, and unfortunately also affects beneficial insects like bees and ladybirds.
+This spray can be used to kill most insects, including <a href="/page-index/pests/aphids/">Aphids</a>, <a href="/page-index/pests/mealy-bugs/">Mealy Bugs</a>, <a href="/page-index/pests/whiteflies/">Whiteflies</a>, <a href="/page-index/pests/spider-mites/">Spider Mites</a>, and <a href="/page-index/pests/grasshoppers/">Grasshoppers</a>, but unfortunately also affects beneficial insects like <a href="/page-index/biodiversity/pollinators/">bees</a> and <a href="/page-index/biodiversity/predators/">ladybirds</a>.
 Spray the solution directly onto target pests and use in moderation.</p>
 		</div></li>
 	<li><input type="checkbox" id="accordion3">
 		<label for="accordion3">Dilute milk sprays: for fungi, powdery mildew, and sooty mould</label><div>